clauskovacs/numerical-laplace-solver/electric_field_and_animation/README.md

-This folder contains the animation of the program (convergence of the potential) as well as an image of the electric field (final iteration of the program).
+This folder contains the animation of the program (iterative convergence of the potential) as well as an image of the electric field (representing the final iteration of the program).
+Additionally the raw data generating the image of the electric field is provided.